spacelift-io/user-documentation/docs/getting-started/integrate-source-code/GitHub.md

 ## Create and link a custom application

 You will need to create a GitHub application to link it to Spacelift.
+Custom integrations can only be created in GitHub Enterprise accounts.
 {% endif %}

 ### Create the GitHub application